Is Intuitive Surgical Inc. (ISRG) a Keeper?

 ISRG’s Market Performance

-ISRG stocks went up by 5.70% for the week, with a monthly jump of 1.64% and a quarterly performance of -0.21%, while its annual performance rate touched 9.06%.
-The volatility ratio for the week stands at 3.65% while the volatility levels for the past 30 days are set at 2.86% for Intuitive Surgical Inc..
-The simple moving average for the period of the last 20 days is 1.89% for ISRG stocks with a simple moving average of -8.55% for the last 200 days.
+ISRG stocks went down by -9.78% for the week, with a monthly drop of -8.31% and a quarterly performance of -6.38%, while its annual performance rate touched -13.54%.
+The volatility ratio for the week stands at 5.55% while the volatility levels for the past 30 days are set at 3.30% for Intuitive Surgical Inc..
+The simple moving average for the period of the last 20 days is -13.52% for ISRG stocks with a simple moving average of -21.67% for the last 200 days.

 Analysts’ Opinion of ISRG